 Sara Wolff, Administrator of the Gale Home for Children, made it to the street corner at just past 3 a.m.
 She was still bleary-eyed, but the cup of convenience store coffee was finally starting to kick in.
 Torrent greeted her with a simple nod and pointed at the girl.
 The child didn't budge or make a sound.
-Her eye colour shifted once again from red back to the normal light blue.
+Her eye colour shifted once again from red back to their normal light blue.

 Luciana sat on a bench and didn't notice the woman arrive.
-She was staring off into the night sky, the stars twinkling downward.
+She was staring off into the nighttime sky, the stars twinkling downward.
 She was searching.
 She couldn't quite figure out what she was looking for, but she knew she was missing something.
 That something was in the sky.

 "Hi there," she said softly.
 She held out the plushie and motioned it to the girl.
 Distrust flashed through the child's eyes and she once again looked upward.
 The night sky above seemed to drown out all her fear as she stared off into the endless night.